Aylesbury Vale Academy

-The Aylesbury Vale Academy, formerly Quarrendon School, was Buckinghamshire's first Academy.
-It is a Church of England Academy with the Anglican Diocese of Oxford as the primary sponsor and Buckinghamshire Council as a co-sponsor.
+The Aylesbury Vale Academy, formerly Quarrendon School, was Buckinghamshire's first academy.
+It is a Church of England academy with the Anglican Diocese of Oxford as the primary sponsor and Buckinghamshire Council as a co-sponsor.

 The academy's catchment area comprises parts of north Aylesbury, including Quarrendon, Elmhurst and Watermead, as well as the villages of Hardwick, Weedon, Whitchurch, Oving and Pitchcott.
 It also includes both the Berryfields and Weedon Hill developments.

 History

-Quarrendon County Secondary School was officially opened by the Duke of Edinburgh. on 13 June 1958.
+Quarrendon County Secondary School was officially opened by Prince Philip, Duke of Edinburgh. on 13 June 1958.
 It was later known as Quarrendon Upper School and finally as Quarrendon School.
 Quarrendon School officially closed on 10 July 2009.

-Quarrendon School was placed on special measures, for the second time in five years, in September 2004.The school came out of special measures in November 2006, after making satisfactory progress.
-In 2007, the school was planning to apply to DCSF to become a specialist Science and Technology College.
+Quarrendon School was placed on special measures, for the second time in five years, in September 2004.
+The school came out of special measures in November 2006, after making satisfactory progress.
+In 2007, the school was planning to apply to become a specialist school in science and technology.

 The school's sixth form reopened in September 2008.

-Buckinghamshire County Council originally planned to close the school in 2009, and to move to a new site, built as part of the Berryfields Major Development Area (MDA), with housing replacing the school on the current site.
-However, in 2006 there was some doubt as to whether this would happen due to funding issues.
+Buckinghamshire County Council originally planned to close the school in 2009, and to move to a new site, built as part of the Berryfields major development area, with housing replacing the school on the current site.
+However, in 2006, there was some doubt as to whether this would happen due to funding issues.

-In 2007 it was proposed that Quarrendon would become a Church Academy, jointly funded and controlled by the Local Authority and the Church of England.
+In 2007, it was proposed that Quarrendon would become a church academy, jointly funded and controlled by the local authority and the Church of England.
 It was also proposed that Brunel University, would become a partner.

 The proposal was accepted in November 2008.
-Quarrendon became The Aylesbury Vale Academy in 2009 and had £1.5m invested in it over the next few years.
-Pupils and staff at the school automatically transferred to the new Academy.
-The Academy staff and students transferred to the new building in September 2013.
+Quarrendon became the Aylesbury Vale Academy in 2009 and had £1.5 million invested in it over the next few years.
+Pupils and staff at the school automatically transferred to the new academy.
+The academy staff and students transferred to the new building in September 2013.

 The school later opened a primary department.